 Nowadays, even if you are not in Japan, it is relatively easy to get Mochi and Kinako on the net, so last, let me explain how we prepare Kinako Mochi.

 How to Prepare Kinako

-As mentioned above, the ready-made Kinako flour sold in the store is usually unsweetened, so add a proper amount of sugar and a pinch of salt to it for sweetness.
+As mentioned above, store-bought Kinako is usually unsweetened, so first, add your desired amount of sugar and a pinch of salt to it.

 How to Prepare Mochi

-- When they become soft enough, take them out from the pot and coat with the sweet Kinako flour
+- Once soft enough, take them out of the pot and coat them with the prepared Kinako.

-- Note that the cooked Mochi rice cake is very sticky and chewy, so please be cautious not to choke on it
+- Note: the cooked Mochi is sticky and stretchy, so please be cautious not to choke on it.